geertvos/gs-lang/README.md

 # gs-lang
 Parser and compiler to translate GScript in to the GVM bytecode language.
 It depends on the gs-code module that implements the bytecode and vm.
 See https://github.com/geertvos/gs-core

+# Design goals
+The idea behind the scripting language and the vm is that it easy to understand and modify, targeted for educational purposes.

 # Language
 The GScript language is a basic functional scripting language loosely based on Javascript.
 It is both object oriented and functional where both Objects and Functions are first class citizens.